qrvey/partner-portal/docs/admin/08-Content Deployment/definitions.md

 >**Note**: An `unknown` label may indicate a new connection type that has not yet been updated in the Content Deployment interface.
 The new connection type will still be deployed, set up, and used properly.

-### Delete a Deployment Definition
+## Delete a Deployment Definition

+To delete an existing deployment definition:

+1. Click its corresponding three-dot menu in the list
+2. Click **Delete**.

-To delete an existing deployment definition from the list, click its corresponding three-dot menu in the list and click **Delete**.
-Note that you cannot delete a deployment definition if it is associated with a deployment job.
+> **Note:** You cannot delete a deployment definition if it is associated with a deployment job.

 </div>